+The University of Miami also has a variety of cultural offerings.
 Miami Law has more than 60 student organizations, which encourage student involvement and leadership and provide networking and career opportunities with alumni and other members of our legal community.

 GENERAL LL.M.
 PROGRAM U.S. and Transnational Law for Foreign-Trained Lawyers LL.M.

 Specifically designed for the foreign law graduate, the U.S. and Transnational Law for Foreign-Trained Lawyers is specialization within the International Law LL.M. and is Miami Law's general LL.M. program.
 This program welcomes foreign-trained attorneys from all over the world to continue the study of law in a context that emphasizes American common law and its impact in the global economy.
 The program permits unusual flexibility by allowing students to choose courses in their area of interest from the general law school curriculum.
 Overall, this LL.M. offers foreign lawyers a unique opportunity to study both theoretical and practical aspects of the U.S. legal system and to appreciate the effects of globalization upon U.S. and transnational law.

 SPECIALIZED LL.M.
 PROGRAMS Intensive Legal English + LLM

 The program is full-time, 3 semesters, and it starts in the Spring semester in January.
 During the first semester, students focus on achieving the English language and communication skills necessary to be successful in tan LL.M. program in the fall.